Are There Baby Changing Facilities On Trains?

 While toddlers and young children can get a little stir-crazy and have their meltdowns on the road, their ardent sense of adventure is contagious.
 They bring such joy when you get to experience the journey through their sense of wonder.

-Exposing your children to the excitement of exploring new territory teaches them several important life skills.
-This article from the Huffington Post goes into detail about many of them, but here are two highlights:
+Exposing your children to the excitement of exploring new territory teaches them several important life skills like the following two:

 - Travel helps children adapt to change and become flexible at a faster rate than other children who aren’t exposed to travel.
 Children are resilient, and travel helps them develop and exercise this skill.